Ephedrine: Asia

 Ephedrine in its natural form, known as máhuáng (麻黄) in traditional Chinese medicine, has been documented in China since the Han dynasty (206 BC – 220 AD) as an antiasthmatic and stimulant.
 In traditional Chinese medicine, máhuáng has been used as a treatment for asthma and bronchitis for centuries.

 In 1885, the chemical synthesis of ephedrine was first accomplished by Japanese organic chemist Nagai Nagayoshi based on his research on traditional Japanese and Chinese herbal medicines.

 The industrial manufacture of ephedrine in China began in the 1920s, when Merck began marketing and selling the drug as ephetonin.
 Ephedrine exports from China to the West grew from 4 to 216 tonnes between 1926 and 1928.

 Western medicine

+Ephedrine was first introduced for medical use in the United States in 1926.

-Introduced in 1948 Vicks Vatronol nose drops (now discontinued) contained ephedrine sulfate as the active ingredient for rapid nasal decongestion.
+It was introduced in 1948 in Vicks Vatronol nose drops (now discontinued) which contained ephedrine sulfate as the active ingredient for rapid nasal decongestion.

-Legality
+Society and culture

+Names

+Ephedrine is the generic name of the drug and its BAN.
+Its DCF is ephédrine while its DCIT is efedrina.
+In the case of the hydrochloride salt, its generic name is ephedrine hydrochloride and this is its USAN, BANM, and JAN.
+In the case of the sulfate salt, its generic name is ephedrine sulfate or ephedrine sulphate and the former is its USAN while the latter is its BANM.
+A synonym of ephedrine sulfate is isofedrol.
+These names all refer to the (1R,2R)-enantiomer of ephedrine.
+The racemic form of ephedrine is known as racephedrine and this is its INN and BAN, while the hydrochloride salt of the racemic form is racephedrine hydrochloride and this is its USAN.